 Register through UCLA Summer Sessions.

-UCLA Anderson is a proud member of the PIM network and has exchange agreements with almost 50 leading management and business schools around the world across Asia Pacific, the Americas, and Europe, the Middle East and Africa.
+UCLA Anderson is a proud member of the PIM network and has exchange agreements with around 30 leading management and business schools across Asia Pacific, the Americas, Europe, the Middle East and Africa.

-In the fall 2012 quarter, 52 UCLA Anderson full-time MBA students participated in the International Exchange Program (IEP).
-Conversely, UCLA Anderson welcomed 57 MBA students during the 2012 Fall and Winter quarters from many of the same partner schools.
+In the fall of 2012, 45 UCLA Anderson students participated in the International Exchange Program (IEP).
+Conversely, UCLA Anderson welcomed 60 students from partner universities.